 "Tourism is central to our economy.
 We don’t want to be a cheap destination.
 We want to be a great destination, which means being sustainable too.
 That’s good for the economy and provides a strong economic advantage.
 Being an island, we can do things that Madrid and Barcelona can’t."

-Joan Groizard, Director General of Climate Change for the Balearics
+Joan Groizard, former Director General of Climate Change for the Balearics

 Following a long period of poor construction focused on speed and price, sustainable housing methods are being introduced with an emphasis on local and reused materials while reviving and encouraging traditional crafts such as carpentry.
 Certification will be used to ensure that this takes place.